mysteryx93/OntraportApi.NET/README.md

 }
 ```

+Or even beter, use Secret Manager to store sensitive configuration keys!

 #### Adding Polly

 For better reliability of communication,  you can use [Polly](http://www.thepollyproject.org/) to automatically retry API requests on timeout or failure.